Feel Good India

 Now don’t throw poverty, illiteracy, oppression of dalits etc on my face.
-Being in my job, I have a good of idea of all that.
-What has been different, since say mid 1990s, is a certain confidence.
+Being in my job, I have a good idea of all that.
+What has been different, since say mid-1990s, is a certain confidence.
 And if one were to put it honestly, we are dying to see ourselves as one of the global superpowers, and we know it is possible in the near future.

-We have a booming service sector; we have smarter techies than anywhere in world, and without whom Microsoft wouldn’t be what it is today (Thanks Mr Bill Gates for the thanksgiving $40 mn cheque for infant care in India); we are also a part of a lot fancy clubs like the nuke block and ones who send up space missions and can build their own submarines and satellites.
+We have a booming service sector; we have smarter techies than anywhere in the world, and without whom Microsoft wouldn’t be what it is today (Thanks Mr Bill Gates for the thanksgiving USD 40 million cheque for infant care in India); we are also a part of a lot many fancy clubs like the nuke block and ones who send up space missions and can build their own submarines and satellites.

-Our founding fathers had vision to establish world class institutes and industries, which they called the temples of modern India.
-We are reaping benefits from them today.
+Our founding fathers had a vision to establish world class institutes and industries, which they called the temples of modern India.
+We are reaping benefits from these today.